honeytrap/honeytrap/README.md

 # Honeytrap [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/honeytrap/honeytrap?utm_source=badge&utm_medium=badge&utm_campaign=&utm_campaign=pr-badge&utm_content=badge) [![Go Report Card](https://goreportcard.com/badge/honeytrap/honeytrap)](https://goreportcard.com/report/honeytrap/honeytrap) [![Build Status](https://travis-ci.org/honeytrap/honeytrap.svg?branch=master)](https://travis-ci.org/honeytrap/honeytrap)

+## What is Honeytrap?
+Honeytrap is a honeypot framework written in Go, that isolates each attacker in it's own LXC container.
+On subsequent attacks, the attacker will be presented with the same container, making monitoring their actions easier.
+The container events and user sessions can be monitored with an HTTP and WebSocket API.
+Notifications can be sent to Slack channels.

 ## Installation from source

 First, install the libraries libpcap-dev for network monitoring, and lxc1 and lxc-dev for container services.